Voltorik/Voltorik/README.md

 ## Projects in progress:
 - Job tracker API: Wanting to build a small tool for myself to systematically track, update, and plot job applications
-- Personal website (While it technically exists, it needs a lot of work for me to consider it "developed")
+- Personal website (WIP and have more plans to fully develop this)

 Future interests include systems engineering, robotics, and embedded systems*